 Data feeds the AI machine and it’s the new corporate currency, overtaking oil as the world’s most valuable resource, according to The Economist.
 Digital information mountains have grown, and the rise in Internet of Things technology is accelerating this.
 However, data without insight is of no value, which explains why we are seeing a sharp rise in Data Scientist, Data Analyst, Data Artists and Data Visualiser vacancies around the world.
 These professionals make sense of a business’ data, helping to turn zeros and ones into actionable insights, whether that’s changes in customer behaviour or new opportunities which haven’t yet been spotted by human eyes.

 Data is driving demand for several sector-specific roles too.
-In marketing for example, Marketing Automation, Performance Marketers, Customer Analytics and CRM Specialists are in demand as businesses seek to target customers in even more sophisticated and personalised ways.
+In marketing, for example, Marketing Automation, Performance Marketers, Customer Analytics and CRM Specialists are in demand as businesses seek to target customers in even more sophisticated and personalised ways.
 That doesn’t mean that these roles are constrained to one dominant industry though.
-Financial services, manufacturing and logistics are all emerging as sectors requiring AI and data experts, together with a recent growth in popularity of government-focused data scientist roles.
+Financial services, manufacturing and logistics are all emerging as sectors requiring AI and data experts, together with recent growth in popularity of government-focused data scientist roles.
 We expect the role of the data scientist to be ubiquitous across all industries.

 Don’t ignore more ‘traditional’ roles